 As stated above, AIG Life is a wholly-owned subsidiary of Corebridge Financial, which is domiciled in the U.S.A. and incorporated in the State of Delaware.
 Its ultimate parent company AIG, Inc. is headquartered in New York City.
-The following chart shows, in simplified form, the structure of the Company and its ultimate parent as at 31 December 2022.
+The following chart shows, in simplified form, the structure of the Company and its ultimate parent as at 31 December 2023.

 \Corebridge Financial is a publicly traded company on New York Stock Exchange ("NYSE").
-A minority shareholding in Corebridge Financial of 9.9% is held by Argon Holdco LLC, a wholly-owned subsidiary of Blackstone Inc. following the transaction between AIG, Inc. and Blackstone Group, which completed on 2 November 2021.
-AIG owns 77.7% and public stockholders own 12.4% of Corebridge Financial.
+A minority shareholding in Corebridge Financial of 9.96% is held by Argon Holdco LLC, a wholly-owned subsidiary of Blackstone Inc. following the transaction between AIG, Inc. and Blackstone Group, which completed on 2 November 2021.
+AIG owns 52.15% and public stockholders own 37.88% of Corebridge Financial.

-A.1.1 Material participating undertakings
+A.1.3 Material participating undertakings

-The Company has no subsidiaries or material undertakings other than Group Risk Services Limited, including its whollyowned subsidiary, Group Risk Technologies Limited.
+The Company has undertakings in Group Risk Services Limited, including its wholly-owned subsidiary, Group Risk Technologies Limited.
+Apart from this, there are no other subsidiaries or material undertakings.

-A.1.2 Material lines of business by operating segment and solvency II
+A.1.4 Material lines of business by operating segment and solvency II

-From an operating company perspective, AIG Life forms part of the Life business unit within Corebridge Financial (formerly the Life & Retirement division of AIG, Inc).
+From an operating company perspective, AIG Life forms part of the Life business unit within Corebridge Financial (formerly the Life and Retirement division of AIG, Inc).

-AIG Life's products fall under two of the Solvency II Lines of Business (LOB), which are Life (82%) and Health (18%), measured by gross premium income in 2022.
+AIG Life's products fall under two of the Solvency II Lines of Business (LOB), which are Life (82%) and Health (18%), measured by gross premium income in 2023.
 AIG Life's term assurance and whole of life products are categorised under Life, with critical illness and income protection categorised under Health.